ASE A6 Electrical Electronics Practice Test

 Answer B is correct.
 An open at point B results in no voltage input to the coil and a misfire code at both the number 1 and 4 cylinders.

 Answer D is wrong.
-Resistance in the crankshaft position sensor’s circuit will result in a corrupt signal and most likely a no-spark condition at both coils.
+Resistance in the crankshaft position sensor’s circuit will result in a corrupt signal and, most likely, a no-spark condition at both coils.

-37. A windshield wiper motor operates intermittently and weak.
+37. A windshield wiper motor operates intermittently and is weak.
 Which of the following is MOST likely causing this condition?

 - A. Loose mounting bolts.